-I am an evolutionary biologist with a background in mathematics and theoretical biology.
+I am an evolutionary biologist and data scientist with a background in mathematics and theoretical biology.
 My research focuses on the evolution of birth in humans.
-I am a researcher and lecturer at the Department of Theoretical Biology of the University of Vienna, Austria.
-In addition to my research, I consider communicating science an important part of my work.
+I am an Elise Richter fellow at the Unit of Theoretical Biology, Department of Evolutionary Biology of the University of Vienna, Austria.
+In addition to my research, I consider teaching and communicating science important parts of my work.
 I enjoy giving popular science talks as well as writing articles for a general audience and I have authored a textbook for high school biology.

 PhD in Ecology and Evolution, 2010